Home › Cover More Kids

 Cover More Kids

-Five to nine percent of Children and Youth with Special Health Care Needs (CYSHCN) are without health insurance coverage.
-While the percent of uninsured CYSHCN may be small compared to that of the general population, for those approximately 900,000 children the lack of health insurance is a fundamental threat to their health, development and well-being.
+Three to nine percent of CYSHCN are without health insurance coverage.[1]
+While the percentage of uninsured CYSHCN may be small compared to that of the general population, for those approximately 900,000 children the lack of health insurance is a fundamental threat to health, development, and well-being.
 Strategies to reduce the number of CYSHCN who do not have health insurance include:

 - Expand eligibility for the State Children’s Health Insurance Program (CHIP);